-Sakarya University Journal of Computer and Information Sciences (SAUCIS) pays attention to ethics in publishing in all levels.
-All articles submitted to the journal should be prepared by considering the internationally recognized ethical guidelines.
+Sakarya University Journal of Computer and Information Sciences (SAUCIS) pays attention to ethics in publishing at all levels.
+Authors should prepare articles submitted to the journal by considering the internationally recognized ethical guidelines.
 Author(s) can get more information on publishing ethics from Committee on Publication Ethics (COPE) website (https://publicationethics.org).
-To attestation the unity of the published papers, SAUCIS editors are handled for using COPE’s flowcharts on condition that they suspect an ethical matter about the paper they process.
+To attest to the unity of the published papers, SAUCIS editors are handled using COPE’s flowcharts on the condition that they suspect an ethical matter about the paper they process.

-Authors are boosted to submit novel and high quality works that have not been accepted or published by other journals.
-It is encouraged the best standards of publication ethics and it is taken all possible precaution against publication carelessness.
-It is important to acknowledge on standards of appropriate ethical behavior for all parties related in the act of publishing: authors, editors, reviewers and the publisher.
-The journal publisher takes its tasks of custody over the all stages of publishing seriously and recognize ethical and other engagements.
+Authors are boosted to submit novel and high-quality works that have not been accepted or published by other journals.
+It is encouraged the best standards of publication ethics, and it is taken all possible precautions against publication carelessness.
+It is important to acknowledge standards of appropriate ethical behavior for all parties related to the act of publishing: authors, editors, reviewers, and the publisher.
+The journal publisher takes its tasks of custody over all stages of publishing seriously and recognizes ethical and other engagements.

-The authors, reviewers and editors of the journal are expected to strictly committed to ensuring the policy of publication ethics and malpractice, and observance to the following statements:
+The authors, reviewers, and editors of the journal are expected to be strictly committed to ensuring the policy of publication ethics and malpractice, and observance to the following statements:

 1.1.
 Authors' Responsibilities

-Sakarya University Journal of Computer and Information Sciences is a peer-reviewed journal, and authors are obliged to participate in our single-blind peer review process.
-Unethical publishing behaviors such as plagiarism and self-plagiarism (There are many forms of plagiarism like copying or substantially paraphrasing any other work, and claiming results from papers published by others.) are unacceptable for in the SAUCIS.
-All forms of plagiarism are intolerable and the work will be rejected during evaluation process*.
-At least corresponding author have to sign and attach "SAUCIS Copyright Release Form" while submission process.
+Sakarya University Journal of Computer and Information Sciences is a peer-reviewed journal, and authors are obliged to participate in our single-blind peer-review process.
+Unethical publishing behaviors such as plagiarism and self-plagiarism (There are many forms of plagiarism like copying or substantially paraphrasing any other work and claiming results from papers published by others.) are unacceptable in the SAUCIS.
+All forms of plagiarism are intolerable, and the work will be rejected during the evaluation process*.
+At least the corresponding author has to sign and attach the "SAUCIS Copyright Release Form" during the submission process.

 Co-authors should have remarkable support in the work.
-Any other persons who have been attended in a project and/or a research as a collaborators should be listed as contributors in the acknowledgement.
+Any other persons who have been attended in a project and/or research as collaborators should be listed as contributors in the acknowledgment.

-When the author detects a major error or mistake in the submitted work or previously published paper, he/she is obliged to promptly notify the editor or publisher.
-After this stage, the author should either withdraw the paper or try to edit the paper in cooperation with the publisher / editor.
+When the author detects a major error or mistake in the submitted work or previously published paper, they are obliged to notify the editor or publisher promptly.
+After this stage, the author should either withdraw the paper or try to edit the paper in cooperation with the publisher/editor.
 Three different corrections can be made in SAUCIS.
 These are erratum, addendum, corrigendum note.
 If the editor or publisher determines the work published contains significant errors by a third party, the author must either correct the article quickly or prove the accuracy of the article and provide evidence.
 If the author does not fulfill this obligation, the article will be withdrawn.

 1.2.
 Reviewers' Responsibilities

-Following a manuscript submission, one of the members of the SAUCIS Editorial Board determines appropriate reviewers according to subject of the manuscript.
-SAUCIS reviewer pool, DergiPark User Pool or new reviewer invitation are the source of the potential reviewers.
+Following a manuscript submission, one of the members of the SAUCIS Editorial Board determines appropriate reviewers according to the subject of the manuscript.
+SAUCIS reviewer pool, DergiPark User Pool, or new reviewer invitation are the source of the potential reviewers.
 Before the review process, works are checked for plagiarism using iThenticate by the Editorial Assistants.
-Works could be rejected after plagiarism process.
+Works could be rejected after the plagiarism process.
 Invited reviewers are free to accept or decline the invitation.
-If the reviewer accepts invitation, however he/she understands that he/she has not insufficient knowledge about the subject, should inform the Section Editor and cancel the process.
-SAUCIS review process is single blind and done by at least two independent reviewers who are experts in their fields.
-Generally, the review invitation of the third reviewer depends on if the two reviewers’ decision are quite different.
-After reviewer accepts invitation, it is expected to return his/her response using "SAUCIS Reviewer Recommendation and Comments" form within 15 days.
+If the reviewer accepts the invitation, however, they understand that he/she has not insufficient knowledge about the subject, should inform the Section Editor and cancel the process.
+SAUCIS review process is single-blind and done by at least two independent reviewers who are experts in their fields.
+Generally, the review invitation of the third reviewer depends on if the two reviewers’ decisions are quite different.
+After the reviewer accepts the invitation, it is expected to return his/her response using the "SAUCIS Reviewer Recommendation and Comments" form within 15 days.
 The review decision could be one of them: Accept, Minor Revision, Major Revision, Reject and Resubmit, Reject.
-Next, decision of the review is informed to the author(s).
+Next, the decision of the review is informed to the author(s).